 Slather a grilled hot dog in BBQ sauce and top it with crushed Fritos.
 Take your pick from the plethora of regional barbecue sauce styles to make it your own.
 And consider using chili cheese Fritos for extra oomph.

-Community member mrszondo who is part said her Mexican family’s way of topping hot dogs is with grilled onions and jalapeños, mayonnaise, and cotija cheese.
-Um, yes, please.
+Top your dogs with grilled onions and jalapeños, mayonnaise, and cotija cheese.
 (Jack cheese is good too if you like a little more melty stretch.)

-Community member tartiflette tops Toronto “street meat” with “hot mustard, hot peppers, green olives, sliced pickles and a few dribbles of Sriracha sauce.”
+Some like it hot — and for those folks may we suggest: hot mustard, hot peppers, and a drizzle of Sriracha.
 That’s quite a mouthful.
 And not completely dissimilar to a classic Chicago dog.